Notorious killer Albert Dryden gunned down a council officer in a planning row.

 Both the police and the council came in for severe criticism for their handling of events leading up to the killing.

-I don’t believe that the killing of anyone is justified and no civilised person would condone what Albert Dryden did, but from personal experience I can understand how someone facing the bulldozing of their home might become unhinged, or driven to extreme measures.
+I don’t believe that the killing of somebody was justified in this particular situation, and no normal-thinking person would condone what Albert Dryden did, but from personal experience I can understand how someone facing the bulldozing of their home might become unhinged, or driven to extreme measures.